Daniel-KM/Omeka-S-module-GuestApi/README.md

 Four specific paths are added:

 - /api/login
-  The user can login with a post to `/api/login` with data `{"email":"elisabeth.ii@example.com","password"=""***"}`.
+  The user can log in with a post to `/api/login` with data `{"email":"elisabeth.ii@example.com","password"=""***"}`.
   In return, a session token will be returned.
 All other actions can be done with them: `/api/users/me?key_identity=xxx&key_credential=yyy`.

-  If the option to create a local session cookie is set, the user will be authenticated locally too, so it allows to login from a third party webservice, for example if a user logs in inside a Drupal site, he can log in the Omeka site simultaneously.
-This third party log in should be done via an ajax call because the session cookie should be set in the browser, not in the server, so you can’t simply call the endpoint from the third party server.
+  If the option to create a local session cookie is set, the user will be authenticated locally too, so it allows to log in from a third party webservice, for example if a user logs in inside a Drupal site, he can log in the Omeka site simultaneously.
+This third party login should be done via an ajax call because the session cookie should be set in the browser, not in the server, so you can’t simply call the endpoint from the third party server.
 In you third party ajax, the header `Origin` should be filled in the request; this is